Alain-L/quellog/docs/postgresql-setup.md

 # PostgreSQL Configuration

-To get the most comprehensive insights from quellog, PostgreSQL must be configured to log the right information.
-This guide covers the logging settings that affect quellog's analysis capabilities.
+This guide covers the PostgreSQL logging settings that affect quellog's analysis capabilities.

 ## Logging Destination

 PostgreSQL can write logs to different destinations.
-Each has trade-offs.

-### stderr (Recommended for quellog)
+### stderr

 ```ini
 log_destination = 'stderr'
 logging_collector = on
 ```

-- **Pros**: Human-readable, easy to inspect manually
-- **Cons**: Requires careful `log_line_prefix` configuration for structured parsing
-- **Best for**: General-purpose logging, development environments
+Logs are written in plain text format.
+The `log_line_prefix` configuration determines what metadata is included with each log entry.

 ### csvlog